bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 1.3.6 =
+- Added Polish translation
+- Added correct XML encoding and header
+- Fixed notice warnings when media did not exist on file system

 = 1.3.5 =
 - Added a reload-button at top.
 Click it to reload the history.
 No need to refresh page no more!